XanDDemoX/Codea-Xile/README.md

 Usage
 -------------

+1. Import the Xile project into codea.
-Add a dependency to the "Xile" project and replace the default "Main" tab with:
+2. Create a new project and add a dependency to the "Xile" project
+3. Replace the default "Main" tab with:

 ```lua
 setup = Xile.setup(function(engine)